JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-spring-boot/starting-the-project-for-the-first-time/index.md

   url: https://www.youtube.com/watch?v=QuvS_VLbGko&start=549s
 ---

+## What's in the video?

-## Starting the project for the first time
+* Starting your Spring Boot project for the first time